 The goal of Stage 5, Water Rationing, is to provide drinking water to protect public health (e.g. residences, residential health care facilities and correctional facilities).
 In Stage 5, all customers are only permitted to use water at the minimum required for public health protection.
-Firefighting is the only allowable outdoor water use and pickup locations for distributing potable water will be announced according to Tabor City's Emergency Response Plan.
+Firefighting is the only allowable outdoor water use and pickup locations for distributing potable water will be announced according to the wholesale supplier, Town of Forest City's Emergency Response Plan.
 Drought surcharges increase to 5 times the normal water rate.